starmandeluxe/SimplifyIchiba/README.md

 # SimplifyIchiba
 Makes Rakuten Ichiba Item Pages easier to view

-How To Use:
+## Features
+1. Long page now becomes a short page
+2. Only important controls needed for purchasing remain, and everything is moved to the top
+3. Extra fluff (images, backgrounds, tables, "social" sharing etc.) removed

+## Installation

 1. Add TamperMonkey extension to your browser: http://tampermonkey.net/
-2. Import the SimplifyIchiba script into it and set TamperMonkey to enable it
+2. Import the entire SimplifyIchiba script into it and set TamperMonkey to enable it
 3. Enjoy